 Every Native American culture is unique, with their own set of traditions and beliefs.
 However one thing they all have in common is a deep reverence for animals and nature.
 For many Native American tribes, the turtle is a powerful being.

-For Native Americans, the turtle symbolizes the Earth Mother.
+For the Native Americans, the turtle symbolizes the Earth Mother.
 Most turtles have 13 scales, or scutes, on the back of their shell.
-For Native Americans, these scutes represented the 13 full moons that we have each year.
+To Native Americans, these scutes represent the 13 full moons that we have each year.

 In addition, on the very outer rim of most turtles’ shells, there are 28 smaller scutes.
 For the Native Americans, these 28 sections represented the 28 days in a lunar month.
 Thus, turtles were considered a celestial symbol of Mother Earth.